David-Maisonave/MediaFileDuplicateFinder/README.md

 Media File Duplicate Finder finds duplicated video, images, and audio files based on similarity.
 It can finds duplicates which have different resolution, frame rate, watermark, and video file tags.

-This fork from [0x90d/videoduplicatefinder](https://github.com/0x90d/videoduplicatefinder), has more features and the UI (user interface) has a more standard interface which makes it more intuitive.
+MediaFileDuplicateFinder (**MFDF**) was originally a fork of [0x90d/videoduplicatefinder](https://github.com/0x90d/videoduplicatefinder).
+Originally this fork was created so-as to add more features and to give the UI a more standard intuitive interface.
+MediaFileDuplicateFinder has fully broken off from the original fork, so that users could report issues and post enhancement request.

 # Features
+## Base Features
+- Finds duplicate videos / images based on similarity
+- Fast scanning speed
+- Cross-platform: Windows, Linux and MacOS GUI

+## Exclusive **MFDF** Features
-These features are not on the original base fork, and they're only include in **Media File Duplicate Finder**.
+These features are not on the original base fork, and they're only included in **Media File Duplicate Finder**.
 - Only delete files which match the filters.
   - The original fork [0x90d/videoduplicatefinder](https://github.com/0x90d/videoduplicatefinder), all actions apply to filtered out items as well as viewable items.
 It makes it easy for a user to unintentionally delete many files.
   - Media File Duplicate Finder does **NOT** delete files which are filtered out.